LISTERINE/docker-private-registry/readme.md

 # Docker Registry (private)
 This uses the `stackbrew/registry` as a base and adds basic auth via Nginx.

+# Changes in this fork
+* Removed non-ssl access
+* Added run script

+# Planned additions
+* Add pages for GUI management of registry

 # Usage
 To run a private registry, launch a container from this image and bind a volume with your SSL cert and key and then specify environment variables to define the